PieInOblivion/VKML/README.md

 ## Project Priorities
 1. Universal compute utilisation (Leverages any available hardware combination)
-2. Heterogeneous compute efficiency
+2. High heterogeneous compute efficiency
 3. Predictable and consistent performance
 4. Ease of use

 ## Overview
-This project was inspired by research demonstrating Vulkan out performing CUDA in FFT efficiency (as demonstrated in [this IEEE paper](https://ieeexplore.ieee.org/document/10036080)).
-The current focus is on Vulkan support.
-As Vulkan compute gradually evolves into standardised specifications and extensions, we're currently working with shader computations.
+This project was inspired by research demonstrating a Fast Fourier Transform Vulkan implementation having "comparable or better performance" than CUDA (as demonstrated in [this IEEE paper](https://ieeexplore.ieee.org/document/10036080)).
+As specific Vulkan ML extensions gradually evolve into standardised specifications and extensions, they will be implemented in this project.
+Currently it is working with solely shader computations, however this is changing rapidly (see [Vulkan Usage](#vulkan-usage)).

-The project aims to provide abstractions at a level similar to PyTorch, including multi-gpu support.
+The project aims to provide abstractions at a level similar to PyTorch with default usage of:
+- Multi-vendor GPU systems (Nvidia, AMD, Intel, Qualcomm, and more)
+- GPU and CPU model training and inference

 The proof of concept goal for this project will be met when we are able to benchmark a simple MLP model against it's PyTorch equivalent, while remaining an extensible framework for future development.